 Using the Extended 3P’s in Marketing

-The traditional 4 P’s of Product, Place, Price and Promotion were easily applied to tangible products, however it was the extended 3 P’s added for the service sector that really caught our attention, especially working in a ‘service’ industry ourselves.
+The traditional 4 P’s of Product, Place, Price and Promotion were easily applied to tangible products, however, it was the extended 3 P’s added for the service sector that really caught our attention, especially working in a ‘service’ industry ourselves.

-The extended 3 P’s of People, Process, and Physical Evidence, sounded great in theory, and in the world of text books and imagined scenarios, we could see how they could be implemented.
+The extended 3 P’s of People, Process, and Physical Evidence sounded great in theory, and in the world of textbooks and imagined scenarios, we could see how they could be implemented.
 However, in the real world of business, using the extended P’s in practice wasn’t as straightforward as we expected.
 But as a marketing business ourselves, it’s something that we have always considered and promoted.

-So how can you use the extended 3 P’s in practice?
+So how can you use the extended 3 Ps in practice?
 Here’s our experience…

 The Extended 3 P’s in Action

 PEOPLE: In the traditional sense, the people part of the extended 3 P’s refers to employees, because in the service sector, how employees interact with people can be the reason for a sale and even a repeat purchase.
 Therefore happy, skilled staff equal happy, satisfied customers.
-By offering a better level of pre-sales and after-sales support, you can gain that all important advantage over competitors.
+By offering a better level of pre-sales and after-sales support, you can gain that all-important advantage over competitors.

 We found this to be the case when providing our web design service to a voluntary sector organisation called Talent Match.

-The organisation had funding to develop a website aimed at helping young people (who were classed as furthest away from the job market) into work.
+The organisation had funding to develop a website aimed at helping young people (who were classed as furthest away from the job market) to work.
 However, they needed the young people involved in the web design process, but this wasn’t a typical service offered by web design companies.

 Trained in the importance of ‘people’ in the marketing mix, and the development of B2B working relationships, our staff accepted the challenge of a new service.
-We provided focus-groups to the young people that were not only inclusive and informative, but fun and informal.
-You can see the outcome of that ‘people’ focussed service in our Talent Match case study.
+We provided focus groups to the young people that were not only inclusive and informative but fun and informal.
+You can see the outcome of that ‘people-focussed service in our Talent Match case study.